Gen. Clark to Newsmax: 7-10 Day Window for Iran Decision, Readiness Up

 Ret.
 Gen. Wesley Clark said Thursday that any potential U.S. military action involving Iran would likely unfold within a narrow decision window, as American forces move into a higher state of readiness while quietly refining operational plans.

-Appearing on Newsmax TV’s "The Record with Greta Van Susteren," the retired four-star general described what he called a "rolling readiness" posture, in which some naval vessels and aircraft would already be positioned while additional assets prepare to deploy.
+Appearing on Newsmax's "The Record With Greta Van Susteren," the retired four-star general described what he called a "rolling readiness" posture, in which some naval vessels and aircraft would already be positioned while additional assets prepare to deploy.

-"It’s probably a rolling readiness," Clark said, adding that the U.S. would "probably be more ready 3 to 4 days from now."
+"It's probably a rolling readiness," Clark said, adding that the U.S. would "probably be more ready three to four days from now."

 Clark suggested the coming days would involve increased planning and intelligence updates, along with rehearsals designed to avoid public detection.